neos/redirecthandler-ui/README.md

 ## Installation

-1. Run the following command in your site package
+1. Run the following command in your site package:

     `composer require neos/redirecthandler-ui --no-update`

+2. If you don't have dependencies for the other redirect packages yet you should also run the following command:

+    `composer require neos/redirecthandler-neosadapter neos/redirecthandler-databasestorage --no-update`

-2. Then run `composer update` in your projects root folder.
+3. Run `composer update` in your projects root folder.

-3. Then you can add the `RedirectAdministrator` role to the users who need access to the new backend module.
+4. Then you can add the `RedirectAdministrator` role to the users who need access to the new backend module.

 ## Screenshots